Fat and Lean Wrestling Match

-Nouvelles Luttes extravagantes, known in English as Fat and Lean Wrestling Match and as The Wrestling Sextette, is a 1900 French short silent film directed by Georges Méliès.
+Nouvelles Luttes extravagantes, known in English as Fat and Lean Wrestling Match and as The Wrestling Sextette, is a 1900 French silent trick film directed by Georges Méliès.

 Plot

 On a wrestling mat, two women change magically out of wrestling outfits into street clothes, and then change into male wrestlers, who pummel each other exaggeratedly.
 One of them takes the other apart, then reassembles him.
 The women reappear and all four wrestlers take a bow.

 Two more wrestlers enter, a hefty man and a slim man.
 The hefty one flattens the other like a pancake and rolls him up, but the thin man comes back to life and the wrestling resumes.
 The hefty man is blown apart, but his limbs magically return to his torso and all is well.

 Production

 As wrestling was a common carnival attraction in turn-of-the-century France, it was a topic of special interest to the fairground exhibitors to whom Méliès marketed his films.
 Méliès found opportunity to parody such wrestling bouts multiple times, with Nouvelles Luttes extravagantes a notable example.
 Méliès had previously played with the theme of a body being taken apart and reassembled in "The Recalcitrant Decapitated Man," a successful stage illusion at the Théâtre Robert-Houdin.

 The backdrop for the film suggests a setting near the Bosphorus.
 Special effects used in the film include pyrotechnics, mannequins, black wires put on the ground to manipulate the detached parts of the body, and substitution splices.
 The smaller of the two female wrestlers is played by Jehanne d'Alcy.